MORLab/sssMOR/README.md

 ### Documentation
 To automatically generated the documentation for the toolbox from the function headers, type `publishDoc('sssMOR')` in the command window.
 Make sure to format the function headers according to the ``headerTemplate.m`` provided.
+To publish the documentation for a single function, use syntax `publishFunction('function name')`.